 We ended up with an Edwardian ring from about 1915.
 The center stone is a 0.72-carat Old European cut, set in a platinum filigree mounting with tiny single-cut accent diamonds.
 The filigree work is so delicate it looks like metal lace.

 It cost about 40% less than a comparable new ring would have.
-But cost wasn’t why we chose it.
+But cost was not why we chose it.
 We chose it because it had already survived 110 years and it looked like it planned to survive 110 more.
-There’s something about wearing a stone that was cut by hand in someone’s workshop a century ago—some craftsman I’ll never know—that makes the ring feel less like a purchase and more like an inheritance.
+There’s something about wearing a stone that was cut by hand in someone’s workshop a century ago, some craftsman I’ll never know, that makes the ring feel less like a purchase and more like an inheritance.

 Next steps